wp-plugins/thanks-you-counter-button/trunk/readme.txt

 Installing procedure:

 1. Deactivate plugin if you have the previous version installed.
-(It is important requirement for switching to 1.4 version from a previous one.)
+(It is important requirement for switching to this version from a previous one.)
-2. Extract "thanks-you-counter-button.1.4.zip" archive content to the "/wp-content/plugins/thanks-you-counter-button" directory.
+2. Extract "thanks-you-counter-button.x.x.x.zip" archive content to the "/wp-content/plugins/thanks-you-counter-button" directory.
 3. Activate "Thank You Counter Button" plugin via 'Plugins' menu in WordPress admin menu.
 4. Go to the "Settings"-"Thanks CB" menu item and check/change your preferences to customize how this plugin will work for you.